ewanhowell5195/block-model-renderer/docs/scenes.md

 }
 ```

-The propagation mirrors the game's light engine, checked against the decompiled source.
-Emission levels come from [`getLightEmission`](models.md#getlightemissionid-properties-resolvedefault), so lit furnaces, candle counts, and other state-dependent emitters are right automatically.
-Light spreads one level per block, blocked by full opaque cubes (read off the actual models, like [`getCullFaces`](api.md), sharing its cache) and by the partial shapes of the blocks the game flags for it (stairs, slabs, snow layers), so a slab roof shadows the room under it while light wraps through the open half.
-Water attenuates sky light one level per block.
-Sky light pours straight down and spreads with falloff, so a roofed room goes dark inside while its doorway stays a lit gradient.
-The niche per-block dampening overrides the game hardcodes (leaves and slime dimming one level, tinted glass blocking fully) are deliberately not modeled; opacity comes from the models alone.
+Light propagates accurately to the game: block light from emitters (via [`getLightEmission`](models.md#getlightemissionid-properties-resolvedefault)) and sky light from above, both spreading one level per block and blocked by the block shapes read from the models, so a slab roof shadows the room while light wraps through the open half.
+Opacity comes from those models alone, so the game's few hardcoded exceptions (leaves, slime, tinted glass) aren't applied.

-The shading applies the vanilla lightmap: sky and block light add, block light carries the game's warm torchlight tint, and `daytime` dims and blues the sky term only (both tints are [configurable](rendering.md#lighting-modes)).
-At the default full-bright `noon` most of the volume reads as fully lit, so emitters mainly show indoors.
-Set a darker `daytime` to see them everywhere.
+Shading uses the vanilla lightmap: sky and block light add, block light carries a warm torchlight tint, and `daytime` dims and blues the sky term (both tints are [configurable](rendering.md#lighting-modes)).
+At the default full-bright `noon` most of the scene reads as lit, so emitters mainly show indoors; use a darker `daytime` to see them everywhere.

 The result: